geosolutions-it/ckanext-faoclh/README.md

 Enable multilingual support
 ============

-Enable multilingual support for datasets, organizations/groups, tags, and resources using the [ckanext-multilang](https://github.com/geosolutions-it/ckanext-multilang) extension using the setup steps described below:
+Enable multilingual support for datasets, organizations/groups, tags, and resources using the [ckanext-multilang](https://github.com/geosolutions-it/ckanext-multilang) extension by following the setup steps described below:

 #### Clone and install the [ckanext-spatial](https://github.com/ckan/ckanext-spatial) that is required by ckanext-multilang
 - Navigate to CKAN's source directory